-- Focus on the needs of the players rather than on their own. - Coaches must be concerned about the well being of their players. - All players must be developed to their potential. - Lacrosse must be a positive experience for all players. - Coach to teach players to compete rather than coach to win, eg, - Teach man-to-man defence instead of zone. - Teach players defensive positioning instead of chasing or pressing, - Teach breakout patterns instead of letting one player go for a shot. - Play all players at both ends of the floor instead of specializing as is done in field lacrosse and football. - Coach all players rather than just the elite few. - Are more interested in achievement than outcomes i.e. - teach skills rather than use the tricks and strategies of shortening the bench, bending the rules, physical and verbal abuse etc. - Share decision-making about how to practice by giving the players more self-directed playing time
+- Focus on the needs of the players rather than on their own. - Coaches must be concerned about the well being of their players. - All players must be developed to their potential. - Lacrosse must be a positive experience for all players. - Coach to teach players to compete rather than coach to win, eg, - Teach man-to-man defence instead of zone. - Teach players defensive positioning instead of chasing or pressing, - Teach team systems instead of letting one player go for a shot. - Coach all players rather than just the elite few. - Are more interested in achievement than outcomes i.e. - teach skills rather than use the tricks and strategies of shortening the bench, bending the rules, physical and verbal abuse etc. - Share decision-making about how to practice by giving the players more self-directed playing time